 Carrot flowers are protandrous (a plant, in which the male reproductive organs mature before the female reproductive organs) and usually perfect, forming at most two seeds per flower.
 In addition to hermaphroditic flowers, there are also male-only flowers that occur at increased incidence with a rise in the order of umbels.
 A single carrot plant typically produces several hundred to several thousand flowers on multiple umbels over a few weeks (Rubatzky et al., 1999).

 Heirloom versus hybrid seeds

-The big difference in vegetable seeds is whether they are heirlooms or hybrids.
-Heirloom seeds are those that are open-pollinated, and passed down from generation to generation.
-Seeds from heirloom vegetables are true to type, meaning that you can save the seed from a certain plant and expect to get the same thing when you go ahead and plant those seeds again next season.
+The big difference in vegetable seeds is whether they are heirlooms (aka heritage) or hybrids.
+Heirloom seeds are those that are open-pollinated, a variety that will breed ‘true to type’ from one generation to the next.
+Seeds from heirloom vegetables are true to type, meaning that you can save the seed from a certain plant and it will carry their parents’ genetic material and plants grown from them will bear their characteristics again next season.

 Hybrid vegetable seeds are created by artificially crossing two or more varieties of a certain plant.
 Hybrid vegetables are what one typically sees being sold in the your local garden store, those rows of bright, uniform carrots are probably grown from hybrid seeds.